privateprep/coding-space-website/src/pages/blog/2022-05-31-summer-2022-the-coding-space.md

 * **Pipeline Challenge:** Learn about global water scarcity and work in teams to build a pipeline system to transport water.
 * **Stay Afloat:** Learn about buoyancy & density by building a flotation device to keep an object afloat for at least one minute.
 * **Journey to Space:** Tackle a variety of building challenges based around preparing for an expedition into outer space.

+## Engineering challenges

+* **Robotic Hand:** Study the anatomy of the hand and build a paper hand that opens and closes.
+* **Hurricane-Proof House:** Research hurricanes and build a house to withstand hurricane conditions.
+* **Flying Machines:** Learn about the physics of flight and build a hoop glider.